tobek/headsoak/notes.md

 - favicon
 - font
 - make it not run slowly (like when autosizing)
-- tag list 0 should be at bottom
 - better login error messages
 - invite only?